ukgamer/gmod-arcademachines/README.md

-# Arcade Machines
+# Arcade Cabinets

 **Please read [CONTRIBUTING](https://github.com/ukgamer/gmod-arcademachines/blob/master/CONTRIBUTING.md) before submitting your game.**

 ## Developer information

-See `lua/arcademachine_games/test/testgame.lua` for an example minimal game implementation.
+See `lua/arcade_cabinet_games/test/testgame.lua` for an example minimal game implementation.

 For development your script must return a function that returns the game table to prevent errors when running via luadev.
 Once ready for release, your script must return the game table directly.

-You can assign the function to a global variable (e.g. `TESTGAME`) and call `machine:SetGame(TESTGAME)` on the client to test your game.
+You can assign the function to a global variable (e.g. `TESTGAME`) and call `cabinet:SetGame(TESTGAME)` on the client to test your game.

 ### Required methods/properties